-In this unit, students will cover financial arithmetic including investigating percentage increase and decrease applied to various financial contexts and applications of simple and compound interest.
-They will cover shape, measurement and Pythagoras' theorem and their applications to formulating and solving problems involving length, area and surface area, volume and capacity, and similarity and the application of linear scale factors to measurement.
+In this unit, students will cover financial arithmetic including investigating percentage increase and decrease applied to various financial contexts and applications of simple and compound interest students cover the concept of a sequence and its representation by rule, table and graph, arithmetic, or geometric sequences as examples of sequences generated by first-order linear recurrence relations, and simple financial and other applications of these sequences.
 Students will investigate matrices, graphs and networks and their use to model practical situations and solve a range of related problems.